annyhe/refocus-simple-lens/tutorial.md

 Next Steps
 ===
 - implement different scores for different realtime events
-- deploy the lens onto a refocus instance.
-Refer to the build and deploy section of this tutorial.
-To get an instance of refocus, try the one button deploy on https://github.com/salesforce/refocus
-- build a lens using multi-level data.
-Refer to https://github.com/salesforce/refocus-lens-multitable for an example implementation
+- build a lens using multi-level data